j-bb/ivar/README.md

 It is not needed, but still possible.
 That's why we make a point to ensure ivar compiler outcomes are humman readable.
 So, yes, it is possible to modify such Ivar output files, but it is not advised because on the next compilation, modifications will be lost.
 Also, there is no need to modify files to make the *targapp* work.
 The resulting web application, the *targapp*, is deployable rigth baked by the compiler.
 The compiler produce the Ant file that handle full Targapp lifecycle, including Tomcat deployment.

+Ivar grammar is all focus on use case description.
+There is no action like loop, algorythm, etc. Thoses actions are described using Javascript section (like lambda) inside Ivar.

 # Why a new language?
 As a developer, I barely seen IT approach applyied to IT itself.
 Ivar is a try to do this with a new language that produce what is currently written by hand for a web application that manipulate "business data": HTML or GUI, a business logic server and a relational database.